 Students who do not wish to pursue another degree may pursue studies to enhance their personal and professional knowledge.
-There is no limit on the number of courses a student can take while in a non-degree status.
+Students are limited to three courses in non-degree status and are required to take DBH 1000.

 Tuition will be charged for all courses at the current rate for the DBH program at the time of course registration.
-The Admissions team will advise the applicant if there are prerequisites for the course requested.
+The applicant will be advised in the admission process if there are prerequisites for the course requested.

 If the student later applies for admission to the DBH degree program, he or she will have to formally apply to the DBH program and submit all required documentation.
 Any non-degree study will be evaluated as to whether the course work will be applied to the degree requirements.
 The student will be evaluated as a new applicant, and must meet tuition requirements, graduation requirements, and policies in effect at the time of making application to the degree program.
+Admission into the DBH program is not guaranteed.